My interview in Techgoss.

 Techgoss (TG): Could you give us an intro?

-Indu Muralidharan (IM): I grew up in Madras as Chennai was called in the nineties, in a very interesting time just before the advent of the internet.
-I graduated in Electronics and Communication Engineering from the University of Madras and worked in a software product development MNC in Trivandrum for a few years, was posted in Tokyo for about a year in between.
-Now I am back in my hometown Chennai where I work as Senior eCommerce Project Manager in a UK based company.
+Indu Muralidharan (IM): I grew up in Madras as Chennai was called in the nineties.
+I graduated in Electronics and Communication Engineering from the University of Madras and worked in a software product development MNC in Trivandrum for a few years, was posted in Tokyo for some time.
+Now I am in my hometown Chennai where I work as Senior eCommerce Project Manager in a UK based company.

 TG: Tell us about Reengineers.
 The premise is very interesting.
 How did the book happen?
 What brought the plot to you?
 How much time did you take to write this?